 Play helps children develop in many ways.

-Even though your child will probably enjoy the new adventure of school, he’ll still need your guidance and support to deal with any worries or concerns that come up.
+Even though your child will probably enjoy the new adventure of school, they’ll still need your guidance and support to deal with any worries or concerns that come up.
 Playing with your child will help to keep the lines of communication open.

-When it comes to play and your school-age child, let your child take the lead with play.
+Let your child take the lead with play.
 Children learn most when they’re following their own interests through play.

 Structured play and self-directed play

 Your child’s day is now more structured to fit around school.
-Sometimes parents worry that their child isn’t doing enough structured activities after school like sport or music lessons.
+Sometimes parents worry that their child isn’t doing enough structured activities after school, like sport or music lessons.

 - let their thoughts and imaginations roam

 - choose activities that match moods – for example, physically active play for an energetic mood.